IAnalyzeGenomes/CallVars/README.md

 [GATK guidelines](https://software.broadinstitute.org/gatk/documentation/article.php?id=6925) were used to apply generic hard-filtering to add PASS/FAIL tags to variants.
 Note that CallVars doesn't filter the variants based on PASS/FAIL tags.
 CallVars currently uses gnomAD allele frequency as a key filter to report variants having either genomes or exomes allele frequency less than 1% for clinical review.
 This value can be customized using the config.yaml file attached in this repository.

+### 9) Variant filtration for germline variants using GATK VariantFiltration

+	rules/PerBaseCov.py (attached in repo)

+CallVars uses bedtools coverage utility to report per base coverage for the targeted file you provided in BED format.
+It also reports bases with coverage less than 20 to review regions of low coverage.